The 20 Best Drug Induced Dyskinesia Doctors Near Me in Danville, PA

 GMC Neurology

 Dr. Friedenberg is a neurologist board certified in neurology, neurophysiology and electromyography by the American Board of Psychiatry and Neurology.
 His clinical interests include neuromuscular disease (including ALS and muscular dystrophy), electromyography, general neurology and neurologic education.
 He earned his medical degree from Temple University, and completed his residency and fellowship at Mayo Clinic, Rochester, MN.
 Dr. Friedenberg is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Myasthenia Gravis, Miller-Fisher Syndrome, Chronic Polyradiculoneuritis, and Guillain-Barre Syndrome.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Guillain-Barre Syndrome, Chronic Polyradiculoneuritis, and Miller-Fisher Syndrome.
+Dr. Friedenberg is currently accepting new patients.

 GMC Neurology

-Marko Reumann is a Neurologist in Danville, Pennsylvania.
+Marko Reumann is a Neurologist practicing medicine in Danville, Pennsylvania.
 Dr. Reumann is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Drug Induced Dyskinesia, Movement Disorders, and Parkinson's Disease.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Drug Induced Dyskinesia, Movement Disorders, and Parkinson's Disease.
 Dr. Reumann is currently accepting new patients.

 Geisinger Medical Center - Neurosurgery

 Dr. Heinle is a board-certified specialist in physical medicine and rehabilitation.
 His clinical interests include musculoskeletal pain, traumatic brain injury, spasticity and general rehabilitation.
 Dr. Heinle earned his medical degree from the University of Massachusetts.
 He completed his residency at the University of Pittsburgh Medical Center, Mercy Hospital.
 Dr. Heinle is certified by the American Board of Physical Medicine and Rehabilitation.
 Outside of work, Dr. Heinle enjoys biking and hiking.
 Dr. Heinle is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hemiplegia, Subarachnoid Hemorrhage, Chronic Subdural Hematoma, and Stroke.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hemiplegia, Subarachnoid Hemorrhage, Chronic Subdural Hematoma, and Stroke.
+Dr. Heinle is board certified in The American Board Of Physical Medicine And Rehabilitation.
+Dr. Heinle is currently accepting new patients.

 Geisinger Medical Center - Neurosurgery

 Video: more from Dr. David Ferrone, M.D.
 Dr. Ferrone is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hydrocephalus, Movement Disorders, Parkinson's Disease, Hereditary Spastic Paraparesis, and Deep Brain Stimulation.
+His clinical expertise encompasses Hydrocephalus, Movement Disorders, Parkinson's Disease, Hereditary Spastic Paraparesis, and Deep Brain Stimulation.
+Dr. Ferrone is currently accepting new patients.

-Christopher Whiting is a Neurologist in Danville, Pennsylvania.
+Christopher Whiting is a Neurologist practicing medicine in Danville, Pennsylvania.
 Dr. Whiting is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Papilledema, Optic Neuritis, Myasthenia Gravis, and Horner Syndrome.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Papilledema, Optic Neuritis, Myasthenia Gravis, and Horner Syndrome.

-Ali Tafreshi is a Neurosurgery provider in Danville, Pennsylvania.
+Ali Tafreshi is a Neurosurgery provider practicing medicine in Danville, Pennsylvania.
 Dr. Tafreshi is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Ocular Hypertension (OHT), Rathke Cleft Cyst, Cerebrospinal Fluid Leak, Lymphadenectomy, and Laminectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Ocular Hypertension (OHT), Cerebrospinal Fluid Leak, Rathke Cleft Cyst, Lymphadenectomy, and Laminectomy.